Agricultural consultants give specialist advice to agricultural and farming businesses to help them with technical

 The training offered by agricultural consultancies varies depending on the size of the company and the needs of the business.
 It may involve in-house training supervised by a senior and more experienced colleague, or be a mixture of external short courses and project work.

-Training and qualifications are also offered by Basis (Registration) Ltd for people working in the agricultural, amenity, fertiliser and environmental industries.
+Training and qualifications are also offered by BASIS Registration Ltd for people working in the agricultural, amenity, fertiliser and environmental industries.
 Courses range from one or two days in length to intensive, long-term programmes, such as the BASIS Certificate in Crop Protection.

-As an independent consultant, it is your responsibility to keep up to date both in your specialist area and in the agricultural sector overall.
+As an independent consultant, it's your responsibility to keep up to date both in your specialist area and in the agricultural sector overall.
 This is done mainly through personal contacts, short courses and attendance at conferences, and through membership of professional bodies, such as the BIAC and the AICC.

 In smaller consultancies, the possibility of promotion to more senior roles may be limited, with relocation or specialisation being necessary.

 Career progression is likely to be from junior consultant to senior consultant, then to team leader with the possibility of an invitation to become a partner or director.
 There is no set career structure, although setting up your own consultancy may be the ultimate step in an agriculturally-based career.